 The tale has some genuine clues to the real murderer.
 Otherwise, the inventive and strange twists of the plot, are too outré for any reader to predict, and it can hardly be called a "puzzle plot" story.
 The story has a "hidden scheme" subplot, as well as a killer.
 The reader senses some sort of strange scheme must be going on: but it would be hard to predict what this scheme is from the information in the tale.

 The painful crawling of the mystery man in the opening, recalls the hero Just Plain Jones of "Something For the Sweeper" (1937), and his difficulty walking on bad feet.
+It also anticipates the mailman whose feet hurt in "Too Many Have Died".

 The architecture of the hero's dumpy building plays a role in the story, in the Golden Age manner.